 - Plan your childcare expenses: If you are planning to return to work after your maternity leave, you have to make arrangements for child care during your working hours.
 But before looking for a nanny, first, ask if your parents can pitch in.
 It will be easier for you to trust your parents with childcare and this will also be a more economical option.

-- Revise your life insurance coverage: If you do not have a life insurance policy, it is time to get one.
+- Revise your life insurance coverage: If you do not have a life insurance policy, it is time to get one, find it in bankbazaar instantly.
 For those who already have one, it is wise to increase your coverage due to the new addition to your family.
 In the long run, this will be of great benefit.

 Having a plan when a baby is on the way is a must.
 The trick here is to start getting organised and plan ahead of time so that you can welcome the new addition without any kind of financial stress.
 This will make the transition to parenthood a lot easier.